uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 We could manually setup and program the inputs ourselves but helpfully Unity has made an interaction toolkit package which contains everything we need.

-We will be using it for AR, but as the name suggests, the XR toolkit also also works with VR projects and we will use it again later in future week.
+We will be using it for AR, but as the name suggests, the XR toolkit also also works with VR projects and we will use it again later in future weekthe course.

-- Go to **Windows > Package Manager**
+- Ggo to **Windows > Package Manager**
 - In Unity Registry, search for "XR"
 - Install the **XR Interaction Toolkit**